abhinaba-ghosh/cypress-react-selector/README.md

 Any pull request is welcome.

+If this plugin helps you in your automation journey, choose to [Sponsor](https://www.patreon.com/user?u=32109749&fan_landing=true)
 If it works for you , give a [Star](https://github.com/abhinaba-ghosh/cypress-react-selector)! :star:

 _- Copyright &copy; 2019- [Abhinaba Ghosh](https://www.linkedin.com/in/abhinaba-ghosh-9a2ab8a0/)_